diegoh/ender3-max-gcode/README.md

 #### 6. Position Z-axis to the desired location

-Lower the Z-axis until it is at the desired position using printer's interface or a tool like OctoPrint or Pronterface and a piece of paper.
+Lower the Z-axis until it is at the desired position using printer's interface or a tool like OctoPrint or Pronterface.
 Take note of the `Z-value` (Usually negative).

 #### 5. Set the Z-offset using the `Z-value` noted above `M851 Z<offset>